department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-new.md

 Please refer to the Knowledge Base article titled "How do I add a facility to my health care system?" for more information: https://prod.cms.va.gov/help/vamc/about-locations-content-for-vamcs/how-do-i-add-a-facility-to-my-health-care-system

 #### CMS help desk steps
 **Note: If the help desk is waiting on information from the facility staff or editor, add the "Awaiting editor" flag to the facility with a log message that includes a link to this ticket.
-Remove the flag when the ticket is ready to be worked by the Facilities team.**
+Remove the flag when the ticket is ready to be worked by the Facilities team.
+Be sure to preserve the current moderation state of the node when adding or removing the flag.**
 - [ ] 1.
 Become aware that the new facility is now on the Facility API (typically, via a Flag, but this may come in as a helpdesk ticket).
 - [ ] 2.
 If the editor has followed the steps from the above Knowledge Base article and included which section and VAMC the facility belongs to (i.e. VA Pittsburgh), great! **Proceed to step 3.** If not, please check with the editor or VHA digital media regarding what section and VAMC it belongs to.
 - [ ] 3.
 Updates the Section (default is "VAMC facilities", but it should be a VAMC system in a VISN) and VAMC system field accordingly.